dimkauzh/fusion-engine-old/README.md

 then it is in dev branch but there is no 'full version' of this project!
 I'm working hard to make first alpha version of it!

+Currently, main.cpp is the file where you put your code in and include the engine header.
+Later it will become a library, but for now it is easier to develop the engine like this!

 ## Installation